 Preventing neighborhood gentrification.

-4 months ago 5 Agree

-Provide pedestrian thoroughfares that connect downtown and other retail centers to neighborhoviaducts oods like

-4 months ago ● 5 Agree

-Public transportation that is safe

-4 months ago ● 5 Agree

-Focus on very, very low income families & individuals

-4 months ago ●5 Agree

-should not be downtown too many drug problems near bus station- should be close to shopping people without transportation can find work g centers so that

-4 months ago ●5 Agree

-What is the city actually doing to engage with the Black communities?
-You have done little to info the residents at Method and Heritage Park communities before you send the gentrifiers to destr with Red Hat Amphitheater and Bus Rapid Transit.

-3 months ago 4 Agree

-My concern is land use.
-We need to use the spaces we have more wisely to allow for a better coe trees and foliage.
-The loss of trees and green space for more housing targeted towards middle to egregious.
+4 months ago ● 5 Agree Provide pedestrian thoroughfares that connect downtown and other retail centers to neighborhoods like viaducts 4 months ago ●5 Agree Public transportation that is safe 4 months ago ◆5 Agree Focus on very, very low income families & individuals 4 months ago ◆5 Agree should not be downtown too many drug problems near bus station- should be close to shopping centers so that people without transportation can find work 4 months ago ●5 Agree What is the city actually doing to engage with the Black communities?
+You have done little to inform and educate the residents at Method and Heritage Park communities before you send the gentrifiers to destroy their homes with Red Hat Amphitheater and Bus Rapid Transit.
+3 months ago • 4 Agree My concern is land use.
+We need to use the spaces we have more wisely to allow for a better coexistence with trees and foliage.
+The loss of trees and green space for more housing targeted towards middle to upper class is egregious.
 We all are suffering from the climate extremes caused by our deforestation.
-Support t utilize or renovate available spaces, and stop excess developments catering to the richest of us. o upper class is

-3 months ago 4 Agree

-The city/county needs to more robust regulatary framework for HOAs.
-It's difficult to find a neigh city that doesn't have an HOA.
-The HOA can charge whatever they want to, which pushes people an otherwise affordable home.
-Out of control HOAs reduce housing affordability

-3 months ago ●4 Agree
+Support the homeless, utilize or renovate available spaces, and stop excess developments catering to the richest of us.
+3 months ago • 4 Agree The city/county needs to more robust regulatary framework for HOAs.
+It's difficult to find a neighborhood in the city that doesn't have an HOA.
+The HOA can charge whatever they want to, which pushes people out of buying an otherwise affordable home.
+Out of control HOAs reduce housing affordability 3 months ago • 4 Agree Housing repair funds, aging in place initiatives, senior housing supportive services.
+3 months ago • 4 Agree Holding the real estate developers accountable and having them contribute their fair share to affordable

-O + Agree

-Housing repair funds, aging in place initiatives, senior housing supportive services.

-Housing repair funds, aging in place initiatives, senior housing supportive services.
-3 months ago • 4 Agree

-●4 Agree fordable hough money to